FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

 - vocabulary
   - Type: string
   - Description: For the specification of the keyword controlled vocabulary in use, such as LCSH, MeSH, or others.
-- vocabulary_url
+- vocabulary_uri
   - Type: string
-  - Description: Keyword vocabulary URL points to the web presence that describes the keyword vocabulary, if appropriate.
+  - Description: Keyword vocabulary URI points to the web presence that describes the keyword vocabulary, if appropriate.

 ### TopicClassification